Sign up to our Newsletter

 Common Law School Interview Questions

 Although you might not want to memorize your answers word for word, it’s a great idea to get an idea of what questions you can expect in a law school interview.
-Below are some common interview questions for law school.
+Below are some common interview questions for law school, which were used in interviews with Harvard, Columbia, and other top schools.

 1. “Tell Me About Yourself”